SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Upload.png) <br>
 - Once a valid JSON is uploaded, the modules will be displayed with their parameters and values in display mode.<br>

+14. Grounding provides the LLM with relevant and reliable information from external data sources before generating a response.
+This helps the model generate responses based on the provided data rather than relying only on its pre-trained knowledge.
+In an orchestration workflow, grounding can be used to retrieve relevant information from sources such as documents, databases, or other enterprise data and provide it as context to the LLM.<br>
-14. In the **Grounding subsection**, add the required data repository type **Vector**.
+In the **Grounding subsection**, add the required data repository type **Vector**.
 This will support the grounding document addition.
 Click [here](https://github.com/SAP-CLM-SL/ISLM/raw/main/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/GroundingFiles/Grounding%20files.zip) to download the grounding files. <br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Vector.png) <br>

 To restrict your grounding module output during inference, maintain Search Configuration value.
 This can help to retrieve only relevant data instead of all the uploaded data.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Vector1.png)<br>

-16. The **Input Translation** module allows you to translate LLM text prompts and **grounding module** output into a target language.
+15. The **Input Translation** module allows you to translate LLM text prompts and **grounding module** output into a target language.
 It may help improve LLM response when the configured model performs better with input in specific language, example English.
 In this use case, prompt texts are already English, so no need to maintain the Input translation configuration.<br>

-17. The **Data Masking module** enables the anonymization or pseudonymization of data before it is sent to the LLM model for processing. <br>
+16. The **Data Masking module** enables the anonymization or pseudonymization of data before it is sent to the LLM model for processing. <br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/DataMasking.png)

-18. The **Input filters** defined in the Execution Flow Template JSON are populated and displayed in the table.
-Also, **Prompt Shield** is already true as per the JSON configuration file.<br>
+17. The **Input filters** defined in the Execution Flow Template JSON are populated and displayed in the table.
+Also, **Prompt Shield** is a security mechanism used to protect GenAI applications from potentially harmful or malicious prompts.
+It checks user input before it is sent to the LLM and helps identify attempts to manipulate the model or bypass its instructions.**Prompt Shield** is already true as per the JSON configuration file.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/InputFiltering.png)

-19. The **Output Filtering** module allows you to filter the harmful or hateful content generated by the LLM.<br>
+18. The **Output Filtering** module allows you to filter the harmful or hateful content generated by the LLM.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/OutputFiltering.png)

-21. The **Output Translation** module allows you to translate LLM response into a target language.
+19. The **Output Translation** module allows you to translate LLM response into a target language.
 It helps to display the LLM response in the language user logged, if the translation is supported.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/OutputTranslation.png)

-22. Add **Grounding Template**<br>
+20. Add **Grounding Template**<br>
 The Grounding Template retrieves relevant information from the selected data repository and appends it to the user prompt.
 It supports dynamic parameters, which are provided at runtime (during inference).<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/GT.png)
 - Enter Grounding Template **name**: `GROUNDING_TEMPLATE`